MEMBERPLANET BLOG

 The report indicates that the clickthrough rate for nonprofits is 4.10%.

+One report cites a 0.5% bounce rate for nonprofits, although a popular email service provider reports a 10.25% bounce rate for its nonprofit customers.
 To view opens, bounces, and clicks to your email campaigns on memberplanet, hover over Emails in the left navigation sidebar, then click Email Tracking Report in the submenu.
 Any type of email marketing service (even the ones that let you create an account for free) should provide these basic metrics.

 For the date range selected, your email campaigns will be displayed with corresponding metrics.